ARCHIVED-mean-stack/session-8/README.md

 }
 ```

+Note: `module.exports` is the object that's returned as the result of a require call.

-All the main elements of a REST application - GET, POST, PUT, DELETE - http actions are accounted for here.
+All the main elements of a [REST application](http://www.restapitutorial.com/lessons/httpmethods.html) - GET, POST, PUT, DELETE - http actions are accounted for here.
 We've modeled our URL routes off of REST API conventions, and named our handling methods clearly - prefixing them with `api/` in order to differentiate them from other routes we may create within Angular.

 Note the require statement.
 We'll create a pirates controller and placed all our Request event handling methods inside the it.

 ###Controllers

-Create a folder called controllers inside /app.
+Create a folder called controllers at the top level.

 Create a new file inside of that called pirates.js.
 We'll add each request handling method for pirates data to this file one by one.
 For now add these placeholders to pirates.js so we can restart the server without errors: